salrashid123/esp_docker/README.md

 127.0.0.1 main.esodemoapp2.com
 ```

-Then lets setup the cert and compile for tanscoding:
+Then lets setup the cert and compile for transcoding:

 ```
 cd esp_docker/grpc